Positivity on simple $G$-varieties: Equivariant nef vector bundle

-Following the argument presented in \cite[Theorem 2.1]{HMP} we obtain the following result.
+Following the argument presented in \cite[Theorem 2.1]{HMP}, we obtain the following result.

 \begin{proof}[Proof of Theorem \ref{theorem: ample}] The restriction of an ample vector bundle to a closed subvariety is always ample.
 Conversely, assume that the restriction of $E$ to every $B$-stable curve is ample.
-Since $X$ is a normal simple $G$-projective variety, from \cite[Lemma 6]{brion} it follows that $X$ contains only finitely many $B$-stable curves.
-Let us fix a $B$-equivariant ample line bundle $L$ on $X$ and choose an integer $m$ that is greater than $L\cdot C$ for every $B$-stable curve $C$ in $X.$ The restriction of ${\rm Sym}^{m}(E)\otimes L^{-1}$ to each $B$-stable curve $C$ is nef, and hence ${\rm Sym}^{m}(E)\otimes L^{-1}$ is nef.
-It follows that ${\rm Sym}^{m}(E)$ is ample, and hence $E$ is ample as well \cite[Proposition 6.2.11 and Theorem 6.1.15]{Laz}. \end{proof}
+Since $X$ is a nonsingular simple $G$-projective variety, it follows from \cite[Lemma 6]{brion} that $X$ contains only finitely many $B$-stable curves, and each of them is isomorphic to $\mathbb{P}^1$.
+Let us fix a $B$-equivariant ample line bundle $L$ on $X$ and choose an integer $m$ greater than $L\cdot C$ for every $B$-stable curve $C$ in $X.$ The restriction of ${\rm Sym}^{m}(E)\otimes L^{-1}$ to each $B$-stable curve $C$ is nef, and hence ${\rm Sym}^{m}(E)\otimes L^{-1}$ is nef by Theorem \ref{theorem: nef}.
+It follows that ${\rm Sym}^{m}(E)$ is ample, and therefore $E$ is ample as well (see \cite[Proposition 6.2.11 and Theorem 6.1.15]{Laz}). \end{proof}

 Now we consider flag varieties, which are the simplest examples of nonsingular simple $G$-projective varieties.
-These varieties are rational homogeneous projective variety under the action of a semisimple group.
+These varieties are rational homogeneous projective varieties under the actions of semisimple groups.
 To state our result in this direction, we first introduce the following notation.

 For a representation $V$ of $B$, the associated vector bundle on $G/B$ is denoted by $\mathbb{V}$, and it is defined as